JelteDirks/motor-shield-control/docs/pushing_register.md

 | DIR_CLK   | Also known as the Shift Register Clock.
 On a rising edge of this input, the DIR_SER is pushed up into the shift register.
 Starting at QA, ending at QH                            |
 | DIR_LATCH | Also konwn as the Register Clock.
 On a rising edge of this input, all parallel outputs of the register (QA-QH) are set according to byte that has been shifted into the register. |

-These three inputs can also be found on the data lines of the shield itself in the upper left corner.
+These three inputs can also be found on the data lines of the shield itself, in the upper left corner of the schematic.
 They are connected to the shift register and are used to push the data into the memory.
 This happens as follows:

 1) Set the DIR_LATCH to LOW, the connection to the memory register is now closed.